In the unique surroundings of the Lofoten Islands we are offering you the opportunity to do an amazing race – Lofoten Triathlon!

 - No external support is allowed during the race – you can only be supported by the Lofoten Triathlon Crew

-- Mandatory prerace brief the day before the race
+- Prerace brief the day before the race

 - The cut off times are as follows: